amdeld/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Amaury Deldicque is a professor of Computational Mechanics at the ICAM Mechanical Lab.
-His research interests include  Computational Mechanics, Numerical Simulation with the Finite Element Method, Fluid-Structure Interaction analysis, Model  Reduction, Scientic Computation
+His research interests include  Computational Mechanics, Numerical Simulation with the Finite Element Method, Fluid-Structure Interaction analysis, Model  Reduction, Scientific Computation